informatik-mannheim/gcatconductance/README.md

 GCAT Conductance Package (`gcatconductance`) provides some functions to calculate the __conductance__ of a set of tuples (like codons).
 This can be used to compute a robustness of the genetic code against point mutations (see references).

-A more detailed description is available in the tutorial under [examples/Tutorial.Rmd](https://oc.informatik.hs-mannheim.de/s/AwFk4Fq7wzWBtLE/download).
+A more detailed description is available in the tutorial.
+The soure code can be found in [examples/Tutorial.Rmd](https://github.com/informatik-mannheim/gcatconductance/blob/0dc9bb266e564f882a454c63911f499ae08ee18c/example/Tutorial.rmd) and the [complete document is available here](https://oc.informatik.hs-mannheim.de/s/AwFk4Fq7wzWBtLE/download).

 # References